 It is based on these findings that this new study from the University of Ghent has been performed in order to explore further if these results are also true for mechanic transfers.

-Besides the challenge of shearing, the study from Ghent also explored how mechanic transfers physically influences the caregivers.
-Manual repositioning and transfers can be straining and very time consuming for staff, and is one of the main reasons for development of MSDs, and the subsequent work injuries and sick days.
+Besides the challenge of shearing, the study from Ghent also explored how transfers physically influences the caregivers.
+Manual repositioning and transfers can be straining and very time consuming for staff.
+It is also one of the main reasons for development of MSDs, and the subsequent work injuries and sick days.

 As such, the study specifically focused on the correlation between using an electrical repositioning system, the VENDLET V5S, and